What Does a Digital Marketer Do? Key Roles & Responsibilities

 What is the main goal of a digital marketer?

-The main goal is to grow a business's online presence and convert that presence into measurable outcomes — leads, sales, subscribers, or awareness, depending on the business model.
+The main goal is to grow a business's online presence.
+Then, turn that presence into clear results.
+These can include leads, sales, subscribers, or awareness, based on the business model.
 Every campaign and tactic should ultimately be tied back to a business objective.

 Is digital marketing a good career in 2025?

-Yes — digital marketing continues to grow as businesses shift more of their budgets online.
-Demand for skilled digital marketers outpaces supply in most markets, and the field rewards continuous learners with strong career progression and competitive salaries.
+Yes, digital marketing continues to grow as businesses shift more of their budgets online.
+Demand for skilled digital marketers is higher than the supply in most markets.
+The field rewards ongoing learners with strong career growth and competitive salaries.

 How is a digital marketer different from a social media manager?

 A social media manager is one type of digital marketer, focused specifically on social platforms.
-A digital marketer in the broader sense oversees multiple channels — SEO, email, paid advertising, content, and more — and coordinates how they work together toward shared goals.
+A digital marketer often manages many channels, like SEO, email, paid ads, and content.
+They coordinate these channels to meet shared goals.

 What does a digital marketer do for a small business?

-For a small business, a digital marketer typically focuses on the highest-impact channels for that industry — often local SEO, Google Ads, and social media.
-The goal is generating leads and building brand awareness within a defined geographic area or target audience, usually with limited budget.
+For a small business, a digital marketer often focuses on the best channels for that industry.
+These are often local SEO, Google Ads, and social media.
+The goal is to generate leads and build brand awareness in a specific area or for a target audience.
+This is usually done with a limited budget.

 Do digital marketers need to know how to code?

-Basic HTML and CSS knowledge is helpful — especially for email marketing and website content updates — but most digital marketing roles don't require deep coding skills.
+Basic HTML and CSS knowledge helps, especially for email marketing and website updates.
+Most digital marketing roles do not need deep coding skills.
 Understanding how websites work at a conceptual level is more important than being able to build one from scratch.

 Final Thoughts

 Digital marketing is one of the most dynamic and impactful roles in modern business.
-Whether you're evaluating it as a career, trying to hire the right person, or considering bringing in an agency partner, understanding what digital marketers actually do gives you a major advantage.
+Whether you are thinking about it as a career.
+Or hiring the right person.
+Or working with an agency.
+It helps to know what digital marketers do.
+This knowledge gives you a big advantage.

-At the core of it, a great digital marketer is part strategist, part creator, part analyst — and always a student of how people search, decide, and buy online.
+At its core, a great digital marketer is part strategist, part creator, and part analyst.
+They always study how people search, decide, and buy online.
 That combination of skills, applied consistently, is what drives real business growth.

 If you're ready to put digital marketing to work for your business, Noble Digital is here to help.
 Contact us today at +1 226-212-5255 or [email protected] to talk through your goals.